rayhan-mahmud029/CSC211H_RezwanMahmud_HonorsProject_Fall2024/readme.md

 3. **UI Design Issues:**
    Implementing custom frameless windows caused some usability issues, like making the app window immovable.
 Stack Overflow solutions, credited within the code, provided effective fixes.

+4. **Database Integration:**
+   Managing the SQLite database file and ensuring smooth interaction between the database and the application logic was a learning curve.
+Techniques like prepared statements were utilized to prevent SQL injection and ensure efficient querying.

 ---

 ## Accomplishments

 - Successfully designed and developed a working prototype using C++ and Qt.
 - Implemented advanced programming techniques to create a clean and user-friendly interface.
+- Integrated SQLite for robust database management to handle user data efficiently.
 - Learned and applied the Qt Framework to solve real-world problems.

 ---